Professor Jo Gill

 Associate Dean for Education

-Jo Gill is Professor of Twentieth-Century and American Literature in the Department of English and Associate Dean for Education in the College of Humanities.
-I teach and research in modern and contemporary English and American literature, and has particular interests and expertise in poetry, confessional and life writing, and in the cultures of the suburbs.
-Her most recent book, The Poetics of the American Suburbs, was published in 2013.
-Her article "'Quite the Opposite of a Feminist': Phyllis McGinley, Betty Friedan, and Discourses of Gender in Mid-Century American Culture" (Women's History Review, 2013) won the Arthur Miller Centre Prize for the year's best American Studies essay.
-She was the Principal Investigator of the Leverhulme Trust-funded "Cultures of the Suburbs International Research Network" (2011-14).
-Jo is now completing work on a new book entitled Modern American Poetry and the Architectural Imagination for which she was awarded a Leverhulme Research Fellowship (2015-16).
-She is a Senior Fellow of the Higher Education Academy.
-From January 2016, she has served as Associate Dean for International & Development in the College of Humanities.
+I am Professor of Twentieth-Century and American Literature in the Department of English and Associate Dean for Education in the College of Humanities.
+I teach and research in modern and contemporary English and American literature with a particular interest in poetry, confessional and life writing, and in the literature and culture of cities and suburbs.
+My most recent book, The Poetics of the American Suburbs, was published in 2013.
+My article "'Quite the Opposite of a Feminist': Phyllis McGinley, Betty Friedan, and Discourses of Gender in Mid-Century American Culture" (Women's History Review, 2013) won the Arthur Miller Centre Prize for the year's best American Studies essay.
+I was the Principal Investigator of the Leverhulme Trust-funded "Cultures of the Suburbs International Research Network" (2011-14).
+I have recently completed work on a new book entitled Modern American Poetry and the Architectural Imagination for which I was awarded a Leverhulme Research Fellowship (2015-16).
+I am a Senior Fellow of the Higher Education Academy.
+From January 2016, I served as Associate Dean for International & Development in the College of Humanities.
 I was educated at a comprehensive school in the North West of England, took my BA at Leicester, my MA at York, and after a career in publishing and in the charity sector, my PhD at the University of Gloucestershire.

 My office is in Queen's 205.